Mean Field Games Master Equations with Non-separable Hamiltonians and Displacement Monotonicity: Introduction

 Our terminology is inspired by the so--called {\it displacement convexity} condition, a popular notion in the theory of optimal transport theory (cf. \cite{McCann}).
 Indeed, when $G$ is derived from a potential, i.e. there exists $g:\cP_2(\R^d)\to\R$ such that $\partial_x G=\partial_\mu g$, then \eqref{dismon} is equivalent to the displacement convexity of $g$.
 Let us underline that in the current study, we never need to require that $G$ is derived from a potential.

 Displacement convexity and monotonicity have some sparse history in the framework of mean field games and control problems of McKean-Vlasov type.
 In the context of mean field game systems, the first work using this seems to be the one of Ahuja \cite{Ahuja} (see also \cite{ARY}), whose weak monotonicity condition is essentially equivalent to the displacement monotonicity.
 In the context of control problems of McKean-Vlasov type, displacement convexity assumptions appeared first in \cite{CD:15} and \cite{CCD}.
 It seems that \cite{CCD} is the first work that relied on displacement convexity in the study of well-posedness of a master equation arising in a McKean-Vlasov control problem.
-However, let us emphasize that this master equation is fundamentally different from the master equation appearing in the theory of mean field games.
-In the framework of potential master equations and in particular in more classical infinite dimensional control problems on Hilbert spaces, the displacement convexity condition has been used in \cite{BGY1,BGY2}\footnote{These references used a notion of $\lambda$-convexity in displacement sense, and obtained local classical solutions for the master equation.
-However, it is clear from their results that the solution is global when the data are actually displacement convex.} and \cite{GM} .
+However, let us emphasize that this master equation is different from the master equation appearing in the theory of mean field games, and the techniques developed in \cite{CCD} are not applicable in our setting.
+In the framework of potential master equations and in particular in more classical infinite dimensional control problems on Hilbert spaces, the displacement convexity condition has been used in \cite{BGY1,BGY2}\footnote{These references essentially used a notion of $\lambda$-convexity in displacement sense, and obtained local in time classical solutions for the master equation.
+However, it is clear from their results that the solution is global when the data are actually displacement convex.} and \cite{GM}.

 Our main contribution in this manuscript is the discovery of a condition on $H$, which allows a global well--posedness theory of classical solution for the master equation \reff{master}.
 This condition, which we continue to term {\it displacement monotonicity condition for Hamiltonians}, amounts to impose that the bilinear form